• 5 min read

 The head office of the insurance company has tasks that require simultaneous involvement of different teams.
 Each has its own area of responsibility that needs to be completed, approved, and handed over to the next department.

 For example, the company undergoes an audit and receives compliance certification.
 Lawyers prepare documentation, the finance department compiles reports, and the IT department adapts the infrastructure to new requirements.
-At every stage, it is important that the information is transmitted correctly and promptly.
+At every stage, it is important that the information is passed on correctly and on time.

-Without a structured workflow, this turned into endless clarifications about team productivity.
-The company also frequently involves external contractors, whose tasks need to be monitored.
+Without a structured workflow, this turned into endless clarifications about how productive the teams were.
+The company also frequently brings in external contractors, whose tasks need to be monitored.

 The primary request of Arsenal Insurance was to unite all teams in the head office and external contractors in a single project management system.